-The Many Passions of Michael Hardwick: Sex, the Supreme Court, and the Right to Be Left Alone tells a story about privacy and liberty framed by “the most important gay rights case in history,” the story of the 1986 Supreme Court case of Bowers v.
+The Many Passions of Michael Hardwick: Sex and the Supreme Court in the Age of AIDS tells a story about privacy and liberty framed by “the most important gay rights case in history,” the story of the 1986 Supreme Court case of Bowers v.
 Hardwick.

 But it’s more than a story of the now-infamous case.
 It’s the long overdue story of the life of Michael Hardwick and his triumph in the face of a conservative notion of justice.